 Every year, thousands of young, healthy women donate their eggs to infertile couples.
 Payments for this service generally range from $5,000 to $10,000, according to Egg Donation Inc., a company that matches donors with couples.
 Those payments are taxable income, according to the IRS.
 Fertility clinics typically send donors and the IRS a Form 1099 documenting the payment.

-If you were selected for this prestigious honor—worth $918,000 million in 2015—you must pay taxes on it.
+If you were selected for this prestigious honor—worth about $870,600 in 2016—you must pay taxes on it.
 Other awards that recognize your accomplishments, such as the Pulitzer Prize for journalists, are also taxable.
 The only way to avoid a tax hit is to direct the money to a tax-exempt charity before receiving it.
 That's what President Obama did when he was awarded the Nobel Peace Prize in 2009.
 If you accept the money and then give it to charity, you probably will have to pay taxes on some of it because the IRS limits charitable deductions to 50% of your adjusted gross income.
 (The threshold will rise to 60% for tax year 2018.)

 SEE ALSO: 10 Most Tax-Friendly States in the U.S.